François Gérard: Life and career

 In 1794, he obtained the first prize in a competition, the subject of which was The Tenth of August, that is, the storming of the Tuileries Palace on that date in 1792.
 Further stimulated by the successes of his rival and friend Girodet in the Salons of 1793 and 1794, Gérard (aided by Jean-Baptiste Isabey, the miniaturist) produced in 1795 his famous Bélisaire.
 In 1796, a portrait of his generous friend (conserved today in the Louvre) obtained undisputed success, and the money received from Isabey for these two works enabled Gérard to execute in 1797 his Psyche et l'Amour (illustration).
 (Note: At the Hong Kong Book Fair 2007, Hong Kong's Television and Entertainment Licensing Authority forced the publisher of a Chinese book, translated from Korean, Love Mythology: Love Stories in Greek and Roman Mythology: 12 Keys to Understand Myths of Love Theme (Author: Lee Eyun Kee Publisher: [Taiwan] Yuan Liou) bearing Gérard's "Psyché et l'Amour" on the cover to temporarily withdraw it from sale.)
 At last, in 1799, his portrait of Madame Mère established his position as one of the foremost portrait-painters of the day.

-In 1808, as many as eight (and in 1810, no less than fourteen) portraits by him were exhibited at the Salon, and these figures afford only an indication of the enormous numbers which he executed yearly.
-All of the leading figures of the Empire and of the Bourbon Restoration, and all of the most celebrated men and women of Europe, sat for Gérard.
-This extraordinary vogue was due partly to the charm of his manner and conversation, for his salon was as much frequented as his studio.
-Madame Germaine de Staël, George Canning, Charles de Talleyrand, and the Duke of Wellington have all borne witness to the attraction of his society.
+At the Salon of 1808, eight (and at the Salon of 1810, fourteen) portraits by him were exhibited, indicating the numbers he executed yearly.
+Figures of the Empire and of the Bourbon Restoration, as well as men and women of Europe, sat for Gérard.
+This was due in part to his manner and conversation, as his salon was frequented alongside his studio.
+Madame Germaine de Staël, George Canning, Charles de Talleyrand, and the Duke of Wellington have written about his society.